Who Is at Risk

-Most people who get the flu will have only mild illness and will not need medical care.
+Most people who get the flu will have only mild illness.
+They will not need medical care.
 However, some people may experience flu complications.
-Those individuals should talk to a healthcare provider about getting vaccinated and whether they need to be examined and treated if they get sick with flu-like symptoms.
+Those individuals should talk to a healthcare provider about whether they need to be examined and treated if they get sick with flu-like symptoms.
 These high-risk groups are:

-- Children younger than five years, but especially children younger than two years old
+- Children under age 5, especially children younger than 2

 - People 65 years and older